Newport, County Mayo: Convent of Mercy

 The O'Donel family, who took over from the Medlycotts, were Protestant.
 However, George O'Donel's wife was a Catholic and he donated three acres of land on Barrack Hill to the Sisters of Mercy to build a convent in Newport.
 It was noted that when the foundations were being dug out for the new convent in 1884, many coins and buttons were unearthed, the buttons bearing the inscription of "Pratt".
-In 1887 the convent was completed and St. Joseph's Convent National School opened with a roll of 211 girls and 34 boys.
-The school was a success and numbers continued to grow.
+In 1887, the convent was completed, and St. Joseph's Convent National School opened with a roll of 211 girls and 34 boys.
+The school was a success, and numbers continued to grow.
 The nuns were a popular addition to Newport and local merchants donated gifts to the convent.
 In 1894, a lace school to train girls in the lacemaking industry opened and provided some industry - until the lace market collapsed after World War II.
 Due to rationalisation, the sisters vacated the convent in 1977 and took up residence in a rented building in the town.
-The convent managed Newport secondary school which opened in September 1956.
+The convent managed Newport Secondary School which opened in September 1956.
 However following the introduction of free education and free transport for second level pupils in the late sixties, the secondary school which had always experienced some difficulties in attracting a sufficiently large number of pupils was finally closed in June 1969.
 Since 1969 then, Newport pupils again travel to secondary schools in Westport.

-Irish War of Independence

-In May 1921, the town's coach-building factory - Kilroy Bros - was burnt by the IRA.